This month for our Clinician Spotlight we spoke with Daniel Crandall, LPC, who brings a clear focus and well-rounded approach to Alpha Omega Clinic.

 Daniel was originally drawn to working with veterans and trauma, tying together two very important parts of his life experience.
 He has broadened his approach to working with trauma in general, and in all forms.
 He has also found himself with a specific concern for men’s issues.
 Men, in particular, face a societal barrier to treatment, and they often delay or avoid therapy as a resource.
 Daniel works hard to ensure that men have a positive experience working with him to help break down this stigma.

 Daniel believes it’s important to understand the process of therapy at the outset.
 This helps clients to better orient themselves to the work they’ll be doing.
 He described this by saying, “Therapy is a process of change that will take time and involve uncovering things that you may not want to uncover” and added, “It’s a process of developing new habits; a new way of being, not a way of doing.
 It takes work inside and outside the therapy room.
-Change will start to happen by the work you’re doing between sessions.”
+The change will start to happen by the work you’re doing between sessions.”

 Daniel continued to expand on the process of therapy, saying, “Your current struggles may be triggering all sorts of symptoms.
 While it’s important to explore the present, what is happening right now is connected to what has happened to you before.”
 He then said, “Talking about and exploring your family and history, while cliché, is really important.
 It shapes us; it’s where we learned how to be.”
 We know from attachment research that our neurobiology is designed to encode certain ways of viewing ourselves and others based on our relationship with primary caregivers.
 This creates mental models about how to move through the world and interact with others.